-The Fund classifies its financial assets based on its business model for managing those financial assets.
+The Fund classifies its financial assets based on its business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.

 The Fund's portfolio of financial assets is managed and performance is evaluated on a fair value basis in accordance with the Fund's documented investment strategy.
-The Fund's policy is for the Responsible Entity to evaluate the information about these financial assets on a fair value basis together with other related financial information.
+The Fund's policy is for the Investment Manager to evaluate the information about these financial assets on a fair value basis together with other related financial information.